 The argument goes that risk-taking enables growth.

 We have all heard the mantra “without risk, there is no reward”.
 Yet the very opposite occurs more often than not.
-Those that do take a risk, often find their ‘reward’ is in being fired, demoted or being warned “this behaviour is not something we encourage in our organization”
+Those that do take a risk, often find their ‘reward’ is in being fired, demoted or being warned “this behavior is not something we encourage in our organization”

 So if you want to be an average manager or an average employee, then you need to find the average organization were little risk-taking is required.
 Does that fill our lives with meaningful work?
 I think there are better ways to go through life than hating the very thought of getting up and going into work.
-If we lack fulfilment, and being in an environment where work begins to have, each day, less meaningful purpose then we have taken out one of the major factors of life surely?
+If we lack fulfillment, and being in an environment where work begins to have, each day, less meaningful purpose then we have taken out one of the major factors of life surely?
 If risk is being progressively taken out of the equation I think innovation suffers, let alone us as human beings having to live with this feeling of working in such a mind-numbing environment.

 How often do we hear managers quantifying more on all the downsides of risk, looking at the possibilities of loss and less at the probabilities of success?
 Risk-taking becomes threatening to them, their tenure, so they work the downsides wherever they can, rework the product so it can still be innovative but is simply ordinary as against the original idea where it was potentially extraordinary.
 Risk aversion took hold and we are left with this “no appetite” and being ordinary.